illtrick/netlogger/README.md

 # NetLogger

-**A portable, zero-config tool for catching intermitent network problem, LAN speed and stresstesting .**
+**A portable, zero-config tool for catching intermittent network problem, LAN speed and stress testing.**

 Put the same app on every machine on your network (Windows `.exe`, macOS `.app`).
 The copies find each other, watch every connection around the clock, and line their timelines up side by side — so when your stream stutters at 2 AM, you can see **which machine's connection** blinked, **when**, and **whether it only happens under load**.